swpnl91/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of understanding Rails by example.

 Admins can add products and categories to the store.
 Users can signup/login, add items to their cart and purchase selected items using Stripe API.
 App applies the MVC model, and RSpec testing.